 6. Public Transports

 There are many hotels and hostels in all the places that you will want to visit, you can choose your accommodation according to your budget.
 But, do not forget to stay with a family in a yurt.
-This is the typical ‘summer house’ that families built in the jailoos for the transhumance of the summer months.
+This is the typical ‘summer house’ that families build in the jailoos for the transhumance of the summer months.

 No problems with flying our drone wherever we felt like, including in Bishkek.
 We also did not have any problems at the border.
 But this was our experience and things could change anytime.
 We are not an institution and prefer that you check it with an official identity.